-Retailers can use predictive analysis for finding out critical industrial events, emerging trends, and the way customers will respond to these events.
+Retailers can use predictive analysis to find out critical industrial events, emerging trends, and how customers will respond to these events.

 Thanks to Machine Learning and Artificial Intelligence, businesses can crunch a massive array of historical, current, and alleged data and make predictive analytics successful for the businesses.

 Large data sets processed inside machine learning systems enable retail business owners to predict how the market will unfold.
 With a comprehensive analysis of consumer data, retail businesses can determine the price that customers will be ready to pay for a particular product.
 Retailers can then tailor the price based on these findings to take the maximum advantage of the market and rake-in more profit.

 What is the future of Machine Learning in retail?

 Machine learning offers a lot of assistance to the retail sector.
 However, many retailers are in favor that it helps them mostly in personalization.

 They are not wrong; as the business expands, so does the type of customers.
 As discussed above, no customer wants to be blasted with impersonal emails.